START-Hack/SUNRISE_STARTHACK23/README.md

 ## <p align="center"> Case Introduction: </p>

 Welcome to the StartHack of 2023.

-In this repository is our pitch and the slides of the deepdive session.
-If you have questions we'r either at our booth or on discord channel #sunrise or to reach out directly to me sunrise_tom#6562
+We'r Sunrise, specifically the Tribe "Wilmaa" within Sunrise.
+We've build yallo TV https://yallo.tv and Live Mysports https://live.mysports.ch.
+Our development ist mainly focused on OTT/TV.
+TV is not dead!
+There is still a lot of exlcusive TV Content people watch and enjoy.
+To name just some: Live sports, Batchelor etc. our Middleware and Clients are custom made by us.
+On top of that we have a lot of realtime Sports Data.
+This is an opportunity to do something with this capabilities.
+How can we bring people together to enjoy and share TV moments?
+Groupwatch/Watchparties is just the beginning!
+WE CAN DO MORE!

 Have fun and may the force be with you :)

 ## <p align="center"> The Pitch: </p>

-<p align="center"> Insert Pitchdeck here </p>
+The Sliedes of the Pitch are here: https://github.com/START-Hack/SUNRISE_STARTHACK23/raw/main/Pitch.pdf

 ## <p align="center"> Deep Dive Slides: </p>